Sicilian vote, Berlusconi threat add to Italy uncertainty

-ROME Former Italian prime minister Silvio Berlusconi's struggling party suffered a heavy defeat on Monday as voters turned against the centre-right in its former stronghold of Sicily, five months before national parliamentary elections.
+ROME The divided party of former Italian prime minister Silvio Berlusconi suffered a fresh blow on Monday as voters turned against the centre-right in its former stronghold of Sicily, only five months before national parliamentary elections.

-The centre-left candidate Renato Crocetta, an openly gay anti-mafia campaigner, was set to be the next regional governor while there were strong gains for the anti-establishment 5-Star Movement of comic Beppe Grillo.
+With the count half completed after a regional election on Sunday, centre-left candidate Renato Crocetta was on course to become next governor and there were strong gains for the anti-establishment 5-Star Movement of comic Beppe Grillo.

-"We've won in Sicily, it's crazy," said Pier Luigi Bersani, head of the Democratic Party (PD), the main party on the centre-left, adding that the result laid the groundwork for real change in the national elections.

-The picture was also confused by an outburst from Berlusconi at the weekend, threatening to pull his People of Freedom (PDL) party's support from Prime Minister Mario Monti and bring down his government before an election in April.
+The election for a regional government in Sicily is a major test ahead of a national poll in April but the picture has been confused by Berlusconi's threat at the weekend to pull support from Prime Minister Mario Monti and bring down his government before an election expected in April.

 Almost 53 percent of Sicilian voters stayed away from ballot booths while Grillo's 5-Star movement built on its success in local elections in May, reinforcing its position as a prime vehicle for voter anger over a painful recession.

-With about 90 percent of votes counted, Crocetta led with 30.6 percent, ahead of the centre-right candidate Nello Musumeci on 25.6 percent, 5-Star candidate Giancarlo Cancelleri on 18.2 percent and Gianfranco Micciche, a conservative who split from Berlusconi's camp, on 15.4 percent.
+Crocetta had some 30 percent of the vote for regional governor, ahead of the centre-right candidate Nello Musumeci on 25 percent, 5-Star candidate Giancarlo Cancelleri on 19 percent and Gianfranco Micciche, a conservative who split from Berlusconi's camp, on 15 percent.

-PDL Secretary Angelino Alfano blamed his party's defeat on divisions within the centre-right but said it would not be set back by the result and would view the elections as a "rebirth".

-"The Sicilian elections teach us that there are two ways to help the left win: first by voting for a party on the left and secondly by separating the moderate centre-right," he told a news conference.

 A deep recession, repeated tax hikes and spending cuts and a wave of lurid political scandals have infuriated voters who have turned away from the mainstream parties and contributed to Grillo's spectacular rise.

-Berlusconi's angry attack on Monti's technocrat government, which the PDL has supported in parliament for almost a year, underscored the political confusion ahead of next year's national vote.
+Berlusconi's angry attack on Monti's technocrat government, which his centre-right People of Freedom (PDL) group has supported in parliament for almost a year, underscored the political confusion ahead of next year's national vote.

-In a rambling news conference on Saturday, the billionaire former premier, convicted of tax fraud last week, attacked Monti's austerity policies, announcing that the PDL may withdraw its support and bring the government down.
+The billionaire former prime minister, convicted of tax fraud last week, attacked Monti's austerity policies on Saturday, announcing that the PDL may withdraw its support and bring the government down.

 TEST IN SICILY